 Romans 13 vs 1-7 Submit to Government

 13″ Let every soul be subject to the governing authorities.
-For there is no authority except from God, and the authorities that exist are appointed by God.
+For there is no authority except God, and the authorities that exist are appointed by God.

 2 Therefore whoever resists the authority resists the ordinance of God, and those who resist will bring judgment on themselves.

 3 For rulers are not a terror to good works, but to evil.
 Do you want to be unafraid of the authority?
 Do what is good, and you will have praise from the same.